macinux/spracebook/README.md

-forked from pongr / spracebook added sbt0.12.4, akka 2.1 and spray 1.1 support, akka actor based original README/example not working anymore. will have updated version
+forked from pongr / spracebook. added sbt0.12.4, akka 2.1 and spray 1.1 support, akka actor based. original README/example not working anymore. will have updated version